lfost42/BrailleOrder/README.md

 ## WALKTHROUGH

-- The main feature that accepts a list of ASCII braille characters and returns the list sorted in braille order
+- The main feature accepts a list of ASCII braille characters and returns the list sorted in braille order
 - Alert when a symbol includes a character that is not ASCII Braille
 - Alert when a symbol was not found in the database
 	- option to request the alerted symbol be added to the database